-8 Civics Board Games About Government and Politics
+8 Political Board Games About Civics and Government

 One great way to make learning civics more fun is to use game based learning.
-Here’s a list of eight civics board games about government and politics – some of which make great classroom tools – that could help you do that.
+Here’s a list of eight political board games about civics and government – some of which make great classroom tools – that could help you do that.

 Politicraft – An Action Civics Card Game

 We’ll start things off with Politicraft – An Action Civics Card Game, because it was built from the ground up to be a teaching tool for civics.
 Politicraft is endorsed by the National Council for Social Studies, and the Politicraft website has lessons and materials to help you introduce it and use it in your class.

 The gist of Politicraft is that each player is a politician who cares about a particular cause.
 They play cards that let them take certain actions – joining an organization, getting elected to a position, creating a website.
 Throughout the game, they create a narrative about how they are creating an impact on their issue.

 From an educational perspective, it’s great because it models the many different forms of civic engagement.
 But beyond that, it’s a well-put together game that is enjoyable.
 Check out the video below to see how the game is played, and then head over to Amazon to pick up a deck and try it out.